Ust'-Ishim man: Y-DNA and mtDNA

-Ust'-Ishim man belongs to Y-DNA haplogroup K2.
-The two subclades of K2 are K2a and K2b In the original paper, he was classified only as Haplogroup K-M9 (KxLT).
+Ust'-Ishim man belongs to Y-DNA haplogroup K-M2308.
+Initially, he was classified only as K(xLT).
+However, research by Poznik et al. (2016) found that he was K2(xK2b,K2c,K2d,K2e): positive for some but not all SNPs of K2a as it was then defined, such as M2308.
+Prior to this particular research, it was assumed that haplogroups K2a and NO were synonymous; however, some Y-DNA trees have since reflected Poznik's discovery that K-M2308 is the direct ancestor of NO. Other studies show that Ust’-Ishim's haplogroup most likely belongs to the NO clade rather than the more diverged K2 clade.

 He belonged to mitochondrial DNA haplogroup R*, differing from the root sequence of R by a single mutation.

 Both of these haplogroups and descendant subclades are now found among populations throughout Eurasia, Oceania and The Americas, although no direct descendants of Ust Ishim man's specific lineages are known from modern populations.

-Examination of the sequenced genome indicates that Ust'-Ishim man lived at a point in time (270,000 to 45,000 years ago) between the first wave of anatomically modern humans that migrated out of Africa and the divergence of that population into distinct populations, in terms of autosomal DNA in different parts of Eurasia.
+Examination of the sequenced genome indicates that Ust'-Ishim man lived at a point in time between the first wave of anatomically modern humans (270,000 years ago) that migrated out of Africa and the divergence of that population into distinct populations (45,000 years ago), in terms of autosomal DNA in different parts of Eurasia.
 Consequently, Ust'-Ishim man is not more closely related to the first two major migrations of Homo Sapiens eastward from Africa into Asia: a group that migrated along the coast of South Asia, or a group that moved north-east through Central Asia.
 When compared to other ancient remains, Ust'-Ishim man is more closely related, in terms of autosomal DNA to Tianyuan man, found near Beijing and dating from 42,000 to 39,000 years ago; Mal'ta boy (or MA-1), a child who lived 24,000 years ago along the Bolshaya Belaya River near today's Irkutsk in Siberia, or; La Braña man – a hunter-gatherer who lived in La Braña (modern Spain) about 8,000 years ago.

 Relationship with Neanderthals

-Analysis of modern human genomes reveals that humans interbred with Neanderthals between 37,000 and 86,000 years ago, resulting in the DNA of humans outside Africa containing between 1.5 and 2.1 percent DNA of Neanderthal origin.
+Analysis of modern human genomes reveals that humans interbred with Neanderthals between 86,000 and 37,000 years ago, resulting in the DNA of modern humans outside Africa containing between 1.5 and 2.1 percent DNA of Neanderthal origin.
 Neanderthal DNA in modern humans occurs in broken fragments; however, the Neanderthal DNA in Ust'-Ishim man occurs in clusters, indicating that Ust'-Ishim man lived in the immediate aftermath of the genetic interchange.
 The genomic sequencing of Ust'-Ishim man has led to refinement of the estimated date of mating between the two hominin species to between 52,000 and 58,000 years ago.

 No relationship between Denisovans and the Ust'-Ishim man has been checked, although Denisovans have some descendants in Oceania and Asia.